Updated on: July 18, 2021

 Look Beyond the Sale Price

-Great news—the dealer agrees to your proposed sale price!
-But that’s not necessarily where the negotiation ends.
+Great news—the dealer agrees to your proposed car price!
+But that's not necessarily where the negotiation process ends.
 Other opportunities for savings include trade-in price, financing and add-ons.

 Need financing?
 Your personal bank or credit union may offer better terms, like a lower interest rate.
+Car loan offerings can vary significantly depending on your credit score and down payment.
 Be sure to understand your financing options before you go to the dealer.

 If the dealer can't quite reach your target price, but you really want the car, asking for add-ons at no extra cost such as an extended warranty, undercoating, a free oil-change and tuneup or all-weather rubber floor mats can be an effective negotiating tactic.